Maahsome/ktrouble/HELP.md

     > ktrouble launch --secrets

 EXAMPLE:
+  Launch a container that has nginx setup to consume two environment variables;
+  'APPLICATION_BASE_PATH' and 'LISTEN_PORT'.
+The 'APPLICATION_BASE_PATH' is the
+  path that the application is served from, and 'LISTEN_PORT' is the port that the application listens on.
+This will also create a service and ingress for the POD.
+The host and path for the ingress can be specified with the --host and --path flags.
+The port that the POD listens on can be specified with the --port flag.

+    > ktrouble launch --port 8080 --host myservice.example.com --path service-myservice --ingress

+EXAMPLE:
   TODO: add command line parameters that can be used to set all the options for launching a POD